kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/subqueries-and-ctes/lessons/what-are-subqueries.md

 ## When to Use Subqueries

-Subqueries are particularly useful when you may need to:
+Subqueries are particularly useful when you need to:

 - Perform calculations and use the result in the main query
 - Compare values against aggregated results
-- Check for existence of related records
+- Filter data based on results from another query
-- Transform data before joining it
+- Transform data before using it in the main query

 We will look at some more examples of subqueries in the later lessons so you can get a better feel for when to use them.